JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 # A Lazy Solution

 There are two solutions to the problem presented by the asymmetric benefits of the competing evaluation orders.
-The first is crude, but an existent pattern in most languages that support lambdas, it is manually delayed evaluation using λ-abstraction; thunks.
+The first is crude, but an existent pattern in most languages that support lambdas, it is a manually delayed evaluation using λ-abstraction; thunks.
 The second solution is more robust but requires built in language support, it is referred to as lazy evaluation.

 #### Thunks

 A thunk is a method for delaying evaluation by wrapping an expression in an extra layer of λ-abstraction.
 Thunks require more than just changing the definition, but also the consumers of those thunked values to change the way they consume the value; the consumer must now explicitly evaluate the expressions before using them.
 The simplest example of a thunk would be this:

 ```
 1. (λa.a)(λb.b)        -- This would be immediately evaluated
 2. λdummy.(λa.a)(λb.b) -- the evaluation of the internal redex is deffered
 ```

 Let's see how this can help us avoid non-termination in the **Applicative Order** evaluation example used in the previous section.
 We should note two things here
-1. I use the name `dummy` to indicate a thunk, basically I don't intend on ever using this variable
+1. I use the name `dummy` to indicate a thunk; basically I don't intend on ever using this variable
 2. We are evaluating arguments up to WHNF, otherwise we would still need to evaluate the internal redex and regress into non-termination

 ```